 Vegea, an Italian company that specializes in creating sustainable fabrics, has developed a vegan leather made from grapes that’s already grabbed the interest of luxury brands.
 The company has teamed up with Italian wineries to convert the waste left over from wine production into a high-quality vegan leather that’s available in many different colors.
 Bentley is even using the grape leather to line the interior of its 100th anniversary car.

 The extraordinary mushroom can be used for so many things, and now, it’s been made to mimic the texture of leather made from animals.
-MuSkin is the new vegan leather on the block, made from mushroom caps and tanned with nontoxic ingredients, unlike leather made from the skin of cows or other animals.
+MuSkin is made from mushroom caps and tanned with nontoxic ingredients, unlike leather made from the skin of cows or other animals.
 The new biodegradable material is softer, more breathable, and more water repellent than leather derived from animals—perfect for everyday items such as belts, purses, and shoe soles.
 It’s not just mushroom caps that can be used to make great, eco-friendly vegan leather.
 Mylo, a material developed by Bolt Threads, is created from the underground root structure of mushrooms and is soft, durable, and sustainably made.

 Mulberry Tree Leaves